Raptyyy/vr-guide/basic-vr-setup.md

 ?> Click on your brand of headset to expand the instructions, you only need to use one of the provided methods.

+?> Once you have the correct settings applied for your headset, test it out in singleplayer first before joining a server !

 <details>
   <summary style="cursor: pointer"><b>Oculus / Meta</b></summary>